-We’ve all been there.
-As a new freelance writer, people tell you that you need to niche down to make more money.
-But how do you choose just one out of hundreds of freelance writing niches?
+As a new freelance writer, people tell you that you need to choose one of the many freelance writing niches out there.

 You’re probably frustrated,with so many freelance writing niches to choose from and you don’t know where to start.
 Maybe you even feel like giving up.

 But don’t!
 I was there too at one time.
 Most new writers are.
 I had no idea what made a good freelance writing niche or how I was supposed to choose one, so I did nothing.
 For months…….

 So, I’m going to help you get over that hurdle so you can start your freelance writing career off right.